PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 We don't know the details yet, but if you have ideas how we can make hooks better let us know!

 ## How Are We Going to Do It?
-Want to get involved?
+Want to Get Involved?

 We believe that starting from scratch will give the best results to achieve the cleanest possible theme structure.